agilebits/onepassword-app-extension/README.md

 ## Contact Us

 Contact us, please!
-We'd love to hear from you about how you integrated 1Password with you app, and how we can further improve things.
+We'd love to hear from you about how you integrated 1Password within your app, how we can further improve things, and add your app to [apps that integrate with 1Password](http://blog.agilebits.com/2013/04/03/ios-apps-1password-integrated-support/).

-You can reach us at support+opxdemo@agilebits.com, or if you prefer, [@1PasswordBeta](https://twitter.com/1PasswordBeta) on Twitter.
+You can reach us at support+appex@agilebits.com, or if you prefer, [@1PasswordBeta](https://twitter.com/1PasswordBeta) on Twitter.